Global Summit XVII

 Speaker: Yvonne Drebert and Zach Melnick

-"All Too Clear" uses cutting-edge underwater drones explore how quadrillions of tiny invasive quagga mussels are re-engineering the ecosystem of the Great Lakes at a scale not seen since the glaciers.
-Part scientific exploration, part natural history adventure, the film shines a spotlight on freshwater wildlife and environments like never before.
+Lights, camera, action — an invasive species changing the Great Lakes ecosystem is stealing the spotlight, and filmmakers Yvonne Drebert and Zach Melnick were there to film it all.
+"All Too Clear" uses cutting-edge underwater drones to explore how quadrillions of tiny invasive quagga mussels are re-engineering the ecosystem of the Great Lakes at a scale not seen since the glaciers.
+Part scientific exploration, part natural history adventure – the film shines a spotlight on freshwater wildlife and environments like never before.
+Attendees will have the opportunity to meet the robot

 Date/Time: Friday, November 7, 2025 7:00-8:30PM